Azure/AppService/_posts/2022-08-18-Configure-Azure-Firewall-With-ASEv3.md

 ![]({{ site.baseurl }}/media/2022/08/asev3_with_firewall_architecture.png)

 In the provided implementation you have in place one hub and two spokes deployed in your Azure subscription.
 All ingress will come into Application Gateway that is deployed with a [Web Application Firewall](https://docs.microsoft.com/en-us/azure/web-application-firewall/ag/ag-overview).
 All egress traffic will be routed to the Azure Firewall.
-Keep in mind, by default Azure Firewall blocks all traffic, this give you the possibility to be really granular which flow you want to allow.
+Keep in mind, by default Azure Firewall blocks all traffic, this give you the possibility to be really granular with which flow you want to allow.

 In this scenario, you have two APIs, the Weather API and the Fibonacci API.
-The Weather API return fake data, this mean it doesn't communicate to the outside world and doesn't need to egress to the Azure Firewall even if a [User-Defined route](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#custom-routes) is present.
+The Weather API return fake data, this means it doesn't communicate to the outside world and doesn't need to egress to the Azure Firewall even if a [User-Defined route](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#custom-routes) is present.

-The Fibonnacci API receive a Len in parameters and calculate a Fibonnacci sequence.
-Before doing the calculation, the API tries to retrieve the result in Azure Redis Cache, if the result is not found the sequence is calculated, saved in the Redis Cache and return to the caller.
+The Fibonnacci API receive a Len in parameters and calculates a Fibonnacci sequence.
+Before doing the calculation, the API tries to retrieve the result in Azure Redis Cache - if the result is not found the sequence is calculated, saved in the Redis Cache, and returned to the caller.

 The cache reside in another spoke from the ASE, this means the traffic will be routed to the Azure Firewall and filtered at this level.
-You will need to allow the traffic coming from the ASE to reach the subnet where reside the Redis Cache.
+You will need to allow the traffic coming from the ASE to reach the subnet where the Redis Cache resides.

 ## User Defined Route on ASE Subnet

-To route all the egress traffic from the ASE to the Azure Firewall an User Defined route was created.
+To route all the egress traffic from the ASE to the Azure Firewall, a User Defined route was created.
 The route is associated to the subnet of the ASE.

 ![]({{ site.baseurl }}/media/2022/08/ase_udr_subnet.png)